spatie/laravel-dashboard/docs/adding-tiles/overview.md

 - [Reddit](https://github.com/jeop10/laravel-dashboard-reddit-tile): display a list of the posts of a subreddit
 - [Spotify](https://github.com/ashbakernz/laravel-dashboard-spotify-tile): displays music that you are playing on Spotify
 - [Uptime Robot](https://github.com/VineVax/laravel-dashboard-uptime-robot-tile): display sites monitored by Uptime Robot
+- [Citybikes](https://github.com/Astrotomic/laravel-dashboard-citybikes-tile): display the status of [Citybikes](https://citybik.es) an API for bike services all over the world

 If you have creating a tile package, let us know!
 Send a mail to info@spatie.be, and we'll add your tile to the list above.